Mschuddings/ddev-bosa_a11y/README.md

 They can be passed via for example: "--standard=WCAG2A".
 The standard will also be added to the report.

-Language is not supported it seems., (or not yet working)
+Language is not supported it seems. (or not yet working)

 ## FAQ

 ### How do I test a whole site

-Convert your sitemap to CSV via: https://www.bulkgpt.ai/tools/xmltocsv And then jut use that CSV to test your whole website.
+Convert your sitemap to CSV via: https://www.bulkgpt.ai/tools/xmltocsv And then just use that CSV to test your whole website.